 How to Prepare Your Yard For Winter

 Winter is on its way!
 Don’t let all your hard work from the summer go to waste.
 It’s time to prepare your yard for the cold months ahead.
-When spring rolls around again, you want to have a good base to start with when it comes to landscaping.
-Here are some ways to prepare your yard for this coming winter:
+When spring rolls around again, you want to have a good base to start with when it comes to landscaping, and cleaning up your yard as much as possible before the first snow fall is the best way to preserve your horticulture for next year.
+Here are some ways to prepare your property for this coming winter:

 Knowing When to Mow Your Grass